Greenhouse Heater (UK): The 6 Best Heaters on the Market in 2022

 - You have to replace the wicks

-This 2000W Propane-powered heater is reliable, powerful, and ideal for a ventilated or semi-enclosed greenhouse.
+This 2,000W Propane-powered gas heater is reliable, powerful, and ideal for a ventilated or semi-enclosed garden.
 The heater is thermostat-controlled, with a self-ignition piezo button that allows it to switch on and off depending on the ambient temperature.

 - Dimensions: 30 X 13 X 48 cm